 To take backlit photos:

-- set up your light so it’s coming from behind your food.
-Make sure you’re working on a table that’s large enough to put reflectors and bounce cards around your subject.
+- Set up your light, so it comes behind your food.
+Make sure your working table is large enough.
+You need to put reflectors and bounce cards around your subject.

-- place a diffuser between your table and light source.
-This will even out the light between the back and the front of your set-up, so your photos will not look as “blown-out” in the back.
+- Place a diffuser between your table and the light source.
+This evens out the light between the back and the front of your setup, so your photos will not look as “blown out” in the back.

-- place a reflector on each side of your scene.
-You’ll need to play with the positioning of these so that the light coming from the back hits the reflector and bounces back onto the front and side of the food.
-Depending on your composition and what you’re shooting, you may only need one reflector.
+- Place a reflector on each side of your scene.
+You’ll need to play with the positioning of these.
+The light coming from the back should hit the reflector and bounce back onto the front and side of the food.
+Depending on your composition and subject, you may only need one reflector.

-You may find that you need a reflector in front of your camera, placed as high as it can be without getting in the way.
+You may feed a reflector in front of your camera, placed as high as possible, without getting in the way.
 This will bounce more light onto the front of your food.

-The shot of the Mojitos above was taken with backlighting, since I wanted to make the beverages glow.
-I set up my light as described above.
+I shot the Mojitos above with backlighting.
+I wanted to make the beverages glow.
+So I set up my light as described above.

-You can see how the back of my surface is blown out, while the front is darker.
-I was careful not to blow out my glasses.
+You can see how the back of my surface is blown out while the front is darker.
+I was careful not to blow out the whites in the glasses.
 The lighting on the back of my scene gives an idea of the sun coming in from a window.

 Side backlighting is a combination of the first two types of lighting.
 It’s the best of both worlds and the easiest to work with.
-Here, our light is placed between 10:00 and 11:00.
+Here, we place our light between 10:00 and 11:00.

-With this lighting style, you get the surface shine provided by back lighting without the risk of overexposure.
+With this lighting, you get backlight surface shine without the risk of overexposure.
 You also don’t have to reflect as much light onto the front of the food because the light is coming at more of an angle.

 You get some shine onto the food but don’t have to navigate around as many reflectors.

-When using side backlighting, you’ll have to play around with the height of your light relative to your scene, depending on how you want the shadows to fall.
+With side backlighting, you have to play around with the height of your light relative to your scene.
+This depends on how you want the shadows to fall.